 There are many common statements in our culture and among people such as, “I’m so busy” or, “I need more balance” or, “I feel burned out”.
 Most people are coveting “balance” in their lives.
 They are searching for it but it seems to be eluding them.

 When it comes to balance and leadership, there are many definitions.
 Most of these fall within the categories of being well-rounded, achieving regularity or some type of equalization of all parts of your life.
 In fact these are often the default definitions of balance that many leaders adopt.
 They feel that they should try to balance the development of every possible area of their lives and aim towards being a well-rounded person with many activities, interests, and pass-times, etc. They feel that each area of their life must weigh out evenly like the scale, and their goal is to be constantly trying to adjust.
-They also may feel that every day, week, month and year should be exactly routine.
+Or they feel that balance is like juggling where the aim is to simply keep all the things thing are doing, all the balls in the air, without dropping one.
 The problem is that these definitions are nearly impossible to achieve.
 Therefore this results in a tremendous amount of stress and frustration because one never experiences sustained success using this definition of balance.

 I would propose that a more valuable definition of balance for the virtuous leader is “consistently living life on the edge, without falling off the edge.”
 “Living life” means truly living, not just simply existing.
 Experiencing life to the full!
 “Without falling off the edge” means knowing one’s limitations and boundaries so that one can operate within them without falling off the edge and crashing.